 Litigation in Thailand can be a very costly issue and you always have to consider the cost and the damages which you wish to seek.
-Always take advice from a lawyer in Thailand before you pursue litigation as it can also be a rather lengthy and stressing situation.
+Always take advice from a lawyer in Thailand before you pursue litigation.
+This can also be a rather lengthy and stressful situation.
 Note that case law is not always applicable in Thailand as it would be in the West.

-Over the years the amount of civil litigation has risen with respect to foreigners as Thailand has become an investment destination in Asia.
-There are also more expats living in Thailand than 10 years ago and personal litigation has also seen an increase such as divorce litigation.
+Over the years the amount of civil litigation has risen with respect to foreigners.
+This as Thailand has become an investment destination in Asia.
+There are also more expats living in Thailand than 10 years ago.
+Personal litigation has also seen an increase such as divorce litigation.
 Some of the most common litigation in Thailand has been:

 There are other litigation’s but are not as common as the first 3 as listed above.
 These are mainly the following with criminal law being mainly assault and drugs with regards to foreigners:

 – Criminal Law – Fraud and Possession of Drugs with Criminal Negligence as well